‘Sassy Trump’ Is Your New Favorite Superhero

 The conceit’s simplicity underlies its genius.
 Serafinowicz (who you might recognize from roles as diverse as Aldo in Spy, Pete in Shaun of the Dead, or Denarian Saal in Guardians of the Galaxy) dubs a video of Trump speaking at a press conference with a lispy, sort of petulant, sort of bitchy, well, “sassy” voice, using—and this is the key—Trump’s own words verbatim, save for a few extra breaths or cheeky noise effects.

-The latest Sassy Trump video posted Saturday, for example, gives the treatment to Trump’s off-the-cuff, disastrous press conference on neo-Nazis (and, ostensibly, infrastructure).
+The latest Sassy Trump video, posted Saturday, for example, gives the treatment to Trump’s off-the-cuff, disastrous press conference on neo-Nazis (and, ostensibly, infrastructure).
 The result lays bare, somehow, the president’s comments as even more outlandish and offensive than they already were—and they were already pretty outlandish and offensive.

 “He’s somebody who’s got so many extreme parts to him physically and vocally and personality-wise,” Serafinowicz says, wearily speaking from Manhattan the day after an exhausting launch of The Tick at Comic-Con.
 “He’s a caricature.
 He’s kind of un-lampoonable in traditional ways.
 The normal way you would make fun of somebody in power is to accentuate something like a flaw or a quirk of theirs and exaggerate it.”